blgm/redux-bind-selectors/README.md

 ## Notes
 - A selector cannot have the same path in the state object as a reducer.
 (This is why we do not simply reuse the `createStructuredSelector()` function from reselect)
 - Paths are all top level object keys
+- A selector cannot return `undefined`, in order to be consistent with Redux where a combined reducer cannot return `undefined`.
+Instead, use `null`.

 ## License
 See [LICENSE.md](LICENSE.md)